 Pakistani hospitality is renowned, but if culture is not respected and tourism is mismanaged, attitudes towards outsiders may soon change.
 Get to Pakistan now before it becomes a different world entirely.

 But is it safe to travel to Pakistan?

-A nuanced question, but for time’s sake I’d say yes, it’s safe enough for travel.
+This is probably the first thing people want to know before they go to Pakistan.
+It’s a nuanced question, but for time’s sake I’d say yes, it’s safe enough for travel.

 Travel to Pakistan is safe, so long as you make efforts to respect its culture.